charliemcx5/charliemcx5/README.md

 # Charles McGuire 👋

-🎓 Computer Science and Digital Media Graduate, from Royal Holloway University of London
+🎓 Computer Science and Digital Media Graduate, Royal Holloway University of London

 Welcome to my GitHub profile!
 I'm passionate about all things technology, design, and innovation.